• Home Home

 That's a pity because solar panels really are the best way to generate cost-effective and non-polluting energy for your home long-term.
 They pay for themselves over time in energy savings and can even be used to make your home independent from the grid.

-It's simple to get access to those benefits; to get the best deal possible, check out EnergySage's free online marketplace to find vetted providers near you and compare quotes.
+It's simple to get access to those benefits; to get the best deal possible, a great first step is to check out EnergySage's free online marketplace to find vetted providers near you and compare quotes.

 The original poster wanted to hang on to their solar benefits and was willing to fight a legal battle to keep them.
 "I am trying to contact a lawyer right now," they commented.